marigold-dev/deku/benchmarks/readme.md

 ## Recursive functions

 Recursive functions: factorial and fibonacci.
+Source `bench_recursion.ml`.

 The benchmarks using the `Bench.Test.create_indexed`.
 It is a group of benchmarks indexed by size, for instance `[1;2;3]` in the example of factorial below.